When you need a little help paying for electricity,

-You can request a DPP anytime.
-It does not matter if your power is on or off.
-A DPP aims to get your account balance over $0.00.
+You can request a DPP anytime, it does not matter if your power is on or off.
+The purpose of a DPP is to get your account balance over $0.00 to either avoid disconnect or have your power restored.
 Once your account balance is above $0.00, the Transmission and Distribution Utility (TDU) has 2 hours to turn your power back on after it has been disconnected due to non-payment (Pogo does not control this).
 If your electricity is not on because of another reason (example- power is out due to a weather event), this 2-hour window does not apply.

 Can I get another DPP if I am currently paying on an initial DPP?

 Request a DPP with us through the online chat located on the bottom right corner of our website.
-First, type “DPP” in the chat window to get to start the process of getting a DPP.
-You also can text DPP to 24197, or call us at 888.764.6669 and select option 4, to request a DPP over the phone.
+First, type “DPP” in the chat window to start the process of getting a DPP, then find out if you qualify.
+You may also text DPP to 24197, or call us at 888.764.6669 and select option 4, to request a DPP over the phone.

 How do I repay my DPP balance?

-In order to repay your DPP, just recharge your account.
+To repay your DPP you will need to recharge your account.
 Every time you recharge, 20% of the amount you recharged will go towards your DPP.
-If you want to payback your DPP faster, you can adjust the repayment percentage through the IVR.
-Select option 4 then option 2.
+To payback your DPP faster, you can adjust the repayment percentage by calling 888.764.6669, selecting option 4 then option 2.